 ‘And when I pull the trigger’

-“He called the meeting in hopes of persuading us that he and his brother were doing all that could be done,” recalled singer/actress Lena Horne.
+“He called the meeting in hopes of persuading us that he and his brother were doing all that could be done,” recalled the late singer/actress Lena Horne.
 “The funny thing was that no one there disputed that.
 It was just that it did not seem enough.
 He said something about his family and the kinds of discrimination it had to fight.
 He also said he thought a Negro would be president in 40 years.”

 Kenneth Clark, at the time Black America’s preeminent psychologist, had studies and statistics to put forward in effort to further document the nation’s racial divide…but he never got the chance.
 Instead, a young firebrand named Jerome Smith couldn’t hold back any longer: “Mr. Kennedy, I want you to understand I don’t care about you or your brother.
 I don’t know what I’m doing here, listing to all this cocktail party patter.”
 Smith explained to Kennedy that the real threat to White America was not coming from the Nation of Islam or Black radicals in general but, rather, it was when advocates of non-violence (like him) had become fed up.
 They’d lost hope.
 “When the police come at me with more guns, dogs and hoses, I’ll answer with a weapon of my own.
 And when I pull the trigger, kiss it good-bye.”

 A stunned Kennedy was further dismayed when Smith said he would never, ever go to Cuba, Vietnam or any other place where the Kennedy Administration saw threats.
 “You won’t fight for your country?,” Kennedy asked.
 He’d already lost one brother and nearly a second during World War II.
 “How can you say that?”
 Others began to chime in, shifting the focus back to racist laws and ghetto blight.
 Lorraine Hansberry, the acclaimed writer, was there and wanted Smith to speak more about the what young Black generation wanted via civil rights legislation.